polkachu/ibc-relayer/README.md

 This mode is suitable when you connect lots of different networks and you want to fine-tune how they connect with each other.

 You will leave `mainnet_networks` or `testnet_networks` blank in the inventory file.
-You will customize the `mainnet.toml.j2` or `testnet.toml.j2` using our files as the starting point.
+You will customize the `mainnet.toml.j2` or `testnet.toml.j2` files using our files as the starting point.